 2. You’re a little obsessive over your Passport Book.

 If someone were to ask you what your prized possession was, you would quickly answer that it was your passport.
 It’s beautiful.
-Every so often you open its precious pages and trace your fingers over the intricate lines of your various passport stamps remembering each customs agent who stamped it.
+Every so often you open its precious pages and trace your fingers over the intricate lines of your various passport stamps fondly remembering each customs agent who stamped it.
 The thought of having to send it off for a Brazilian visa or for renewal causes heart palpitations.
-If it’s still blank, you dream of filling it up!
-When you use Passport Book -in a sentence, you capitilize the “P” and “B”.
+If it’s still blank, you dream of filling it.
+When you use Passport Book -in a sentence, you capitalize the “P” and “B”.
 It’s just that significant.